Primes with restricted digits: Notation

 \section{Notation}

-We use the asymptotic notation $\ll,\gg$, $O(\cdot)$ and $o(\cdot)$ throughout, denoting a dependence of the implied constant on a parameter $t$ by a subscript.
-We let $f \asymp g$ to denote that both $f\ll g$ and $g\ll f$ hold.
+We use the asymptotic notation $\ll,\gg$, $O(\cdot)$, $o(\cdot)$ throughout, denoting a dependence of the implied constant on a parameter $t$ by a subscript.
+As mentioned earlier, we use $f \asymp g$ to denote that both $f\ll g$ and $g\ll f$ hold.
 Throughout the paper $\epsilon$ will denote a single fixed positive constant which is sufficiently small; $\epsilon=10^{-100}$ would probably suffice.
 In particular, any implied constants may depend on $\epsilon$.
 We will assume that $X$ is always a suitably large integral power of 10 throughout.
+We will exclusively use the letter $p$ to denote a prime number, without always making this restriction explicit.

+We will use the nonstandard notation that $n\sim X$ to mean that $n$ lies in the interval $(X/10,X]$ throughout the paper.

+Several variables will be assumed to be non-negative integers, without directly specifying this.
+Thus sums such as $\sum_{n<X}$ will be assumed to be over integers $n$ with $0\le n<X$, for example.
+The usage should be clear from the context.

+It will be convenient to normalize the Fourier transform of $\mathcal{A}$, and to be able to view it at different scales.
+With this in mind, we define

 Whenever we encounter the function $F_Y$ we assume that $Y$ is a positive integral power of 10.
 (Or that they are powers of $q$ in Section \ref{sec:ManyPrimes}.)
 We use $\|\cdot\|$ to denote the distance to the nearest integer, and $\|\cdot\|_2$ to denote the standard Euclidean norm.
-We use $\mathbf{1}_{\mathcal{A}}$ for the indicator function of the set $\mathcal{A}$ of integers with restricted digits.
+We use $\mathbf{1}_{\mathcal{A}_1}$ for the indicator function of the set $\mathcal{A}_1$ of integers with restricted digits.
+Here $e(x)=e^{2\pi i x}$ is the complex exponential function.

 We need to make use of various numerical estimates throughout the paper, some of which succeed only by a small margin.
 We have endeavored to avoid too many explicit calculations and we encourage the reader to not pay too much attention to the numerical constants appearing on a first reading.